 Moderate - Forecast snowfall amounts are uncertain on Tuesday

-On Monday there was a natural loose wet avalanche cycle to size 1.5 on solar aspects as the new snow ran on the crust.
+No new avalanche activity reported from this region, the following is all from the neighboring Lizard Range and Flathead region: On Monday there was a natural loose wet avalanche cycle to size 1.5 on solar aspects as the new snow ran on the crust.
 On Sunday storm slabs to size 1.5 were susceptible to explosive control work to size 1.5 on north and northeast facing terrain between 1900 and 2000 m.
 Numerous loose avalanches to size 1.5 were reported from terrain that generally faces north around 2000 m on Saturday.
 A natural cornice failure also produced a size 2 slab on a northeast facing slope at 2200 m on Saturday.

-Sunday night the region picked up 10 cm of moist snow.
+Sunday night the region picked up 5 to 10 cm of moist snow.
 This snow rests on a supportive crust above about 1400 m.
 Below 1400 m the snowpack is becoming isothermal.
 During the heat of the day, especially under direct sun, the snow surface becomes moist or wet almost everywhere.
 The exception being high elevation north facing features.
 With spring conditions, the avalanche hazard will fluctuate greatly depending on the strength of the overnight re-freeze and how quickly the snowpack is warmed up.Steep, north facing, alpine terrain may still hold a cold, dry, snowpack where a well settled slab rests on weak facets (sugary snow).
 Although unlikely, human triggering of persistent slabs on this layer may still be possible, especially in rocky alpine terrain with a shallow or highly variable depth snowpack.